 • Remain focused on the task at hand.
 Motorists are urged to refrain from smoking, eating, drinking, reading and any other activity that takes your concentration off the road.

-The attorneys at Aaron Sachs and Associates represent car accident injury victims in Kansas City, Lee's Summit, Independence and the surrounding areas.
+The attorneys at Aaron Sachs & Associates, P.C. represent car accident injury victims in Kansas City, Lee's Summit, Independence and the surrounding areas.
 Contact our office by calling 1-888-777-AUTO, or by visiting our website.

 Attorney meetings by appointment only